 It is important to have realistic expectations about the results.
 Different solutions can improve the appearance of your skin, but it is unlikely to completely restore it to the appearance before the onset of acne.

 The list below represents the most common methods for removing dark spots:

 - Laser peeling (laser resurfacing) – is a high energy beam laser beam treatment that heats and evaporates the surface layer of the skin.
 Recommended for the severely affected skin.

 - Microdermabrasion – a mechanical peeling method that removes the upper layer of the skin.
 It is suitable for very small scars.
 The method is not invasive and, unlike the other procedures, is significantly less uncomfortable to the patient.

 - Chemical peeling – it is a bruising of the upper layer of skin with a weak acid.
 The new skin appears after about 2 weeks.
-The patient must always use a high-quality sunscreen after such procedure.
+The patient must always use high-quality sunscreen after such a procedure.

 - Cosmetic fillers – products containing hyaluronic acid are most commonly used, which are absorbed into the skin after a particular time and do not cause any side effects.

-- Gels and creams – also known as under the counter treatment methods, some of which provide very good results (but often require longer periods of application).
+- Gels and creams – also known as over the counter methods, some of which provide very good results (but often require longer periods of application).
 Such products reduce the discomfort and scarring while fixing the uneven skin texture.
-Products containing glycolic acid, retinol, or vitamin C help to smooth out the signs of sunburns, and silicone-containing gels are most beneficial for the treatment of raised scar tissue.
+Products containing glycolic acid, retinol, or vitamin C help to smooth out the signs of sunburns, and silicone-containing gels are most beneficial for the treatment of raised tissue.

 - Lightening creams – In case of skin discoloration (and the skin relief is not damaged), it is more appropriate to treat the skin surface with lightening creams.

-Last update on 2018-03-20 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2024-02-23 / Affiliate links / Images from Amazon Product Advertising API